-- That meet Our definition of Covered Services, to the extent such services and supplies are covered under the terms of this Booklet and are not excluded; - That are Medically Necessary; and - That are provided in accordance with all applicable Preauthorization, utilization management or other requirements set forth in this Booklet.
+- that meet Our definition of Covered Services, to the extent such services and supplies are covered under the terms of this Benefits Booklet and are not excluded; - that are Medically Necessary; and - that are provided in accordance with all applicable Preauthorization, utilization management or other requirements set forth in this Benefits Booklet.

-You will be required to pay a portion of the Maximum Allowed Amount to the extent you have not met your Deductible or have Coinsurance or a Copayment.
+You will be required to pay a portion of the Maximum Allowed Amount to the extent you have a Copayment or Coinsurance.